Tielu station (Zhengzhou Metro)

-Tielu (铁炉) is a metro station on Line 1 and Line 14 of Zhengzhou Metro.
+Tielu (铁炉) is a metro station on Line 1 and Line 14 of Zhengzhou Metro, and is the northern terminus of Line 14.

 The station is approximately 1 km south of the railway station with the same name on the Longhai Railway.

 Station layout

 The station has 2 floors underground.
 The B1 floor is for the station concourse and the B2 floor is for the platforms and tracks.
 The station has two island platforms on its B2 floor.
 Currently the platforms for Line 1 and Line 14 are in operation.
 The platforms for Line 14 are located to the west of Line 1.